 These Principles are an invaluable tool for activists working on sexual orientation and gender identity issues, and affirm binding international legal standards with which all States must comply.

-In commemoration of the 10th anniversary of the adoption of the Principles, a group of international experts and civil society partners are calling for submissions on how the Yogyakarta Principles should be supplemented to reflect developments in and the current state of international human rights law with respect to sexual orientation, gender identity and sex characteristics.
+In commemoration of the 10th anniversary of the adoption of the Principles, a group of international experts and civil society partners are working on how the Yogyakarta Principles should be supplemented to reflect developments in and the current state of international human rights law with respect to sexual orientation, gender identity and sex characteristics.

 The full text of the Yogyakarta Principles, in all 6 UN languages, may be found here.